Recruiting & Hiring During a Recession

 The best thing to do in an environment where a recession seems imminent is to keep tunnel vision on your business.
-Rather than trying to time the market, focus on what you do best: helping place talent to businesses who need it.
+Rather than trying to time the market, focus on what you do best: helping place talent in companies that need it.
 While there is not a lot you can do to plan for a recession, it might be prudent to consider how your business would approach various revenue scenarios, such as a 20-30 percent downturn if a recession were to hit.

 You also have to consider whether your staffing firm has enough liquidity on hand to weather a crisis.
 A line of credit with a bank is one option.
-In a pre-recession environment, it is worth looking in to specialty funding such as invoice factoring to improve your cash flow.
+It is worth looking into specialty funding likeinvoice factoring to improve your cash flow.
 Payroll funding companies are not subject to the same government oversight as banks and do not require as much scrutiny.
 For some staffing firms, specialty financing might be the better way to go.